 It may seem incredibly challenging, but you’d actually be surprised how fast and easy it can be.
 All of the apps and platforms make it easy for you to set up a store that’s easy for your consumers to buy from.
 Handling online orders can be pretty easy with the tools you have at your disposal.
 This might seem like an incredible challenge, but we’ve always known as business owners that flexibility is key.

+There are many things that need to be done before you start any online business.
+However, moving a business from offline to online operations comes with its own unique challenges and opportunities.
 Here are some helpful tips to get you online and selling.
 It could be even more lucrative for your business than you realize.

 Using the Delivery Process You Already Have

 Don’t forget that shipping companies such as DHL, FedEx, and UPS are still running, so you can schedule pickups.
 Shipping schedules are all over the map right now with major delays but customers are aware of this.
 They are okay with waiting.
 Keeping them in the know (as much as you know) goes a long way.
-If you were using a shipping process when you had a brick and mortar shop, use this.
+If you were using a shipping process when you had a brick-and-mortar shop, use this.
 It can take some time to get used to a new process, so use what you have for now.
 Chances are, you’re going to have a lot more deliveries than you had in the past.

-Utilize Remote Teams in Different time Zones
+Utilize Remote Teams in Different Time Zones

 Right, so you’re going to be selling to the world now.
 This is good in many ways.
 All of a sudden, your customer base is going to increase by a lot.
 This may mean that you need to outsource your customer service throughout the globe.
 This alleviates your customers having to wait to have their questions answered.
 This allows you to have your business running all the time without you or your team members having to attend to it.

 If you want to get your business online quickly, these are a few ways you can go about it.
-Business moves quickly nowadays, and pivoting has become essential.
+Business moves quickly, and pivoting has become essential.
 In light of all that’s happened recently, everyone should take this opportunity to create an online presence.
 Make it easy for people to buy your things and use these steps to make it easy on you.
 This shouldn’t take long.
-As you go along, you can tweak things and make it more streamlined.
+As you go along, you can tweak things and make them more streamlined.
 For now, just GET online.